sasilver75/obsidian/Self-Refine.md

 CMU, [[Allen Institute|AI2]], UW, [[NVIDIA]], UCSD, [[Google Research]] (Madaan et al.)
 [Self-Refine: Iterative Refinement with Self-Feedback](https://arxiv.org/abs/2303.17651)
 #zotero
-Takeaway: An iterative algorithm in which the same model is used to initially generate, and then iteratively critique and refine its outputs based on the critique.
+Takeaway: A simple iterative algorithm in which the same model is used to initially generate, and then iteratively alternates between critiquing and refining its outputs based on the critique (either N times, or until some stopping criteria is reached).

 ---